Best Wi-Fi Boosters and Extenders for Your RV

 Is a Wi-Fi booster or cellular booster better for RVs?

-The answer to this question is highly personal and depends almost entirely on the type of connectivity available in your favorite camping spots.
-If you frequent campgrounds that offer good Wi-Fi, a Wi-Fi booster may make the most sense.
+A booster may make the most sense if you frequent campgrounds that offer good Wi-Fi.
 The same is true if you frequent campgrounds that don’t get good cell reception—a cellular booster won’t do much good in these situations.

-On the other hand, a cellular booster really shines if you need to use your connection on the road or don’t have reliable access to Wi-Fi in the campgrounds you visit.
-In these cases, you may be able to get better overall connectivity with cellular.
+On the other hand, a cellular booster shines if you need to use your connection on the road or don’t have reliable access to Wi-Fi in the campgrounds you visit.
+In these cases, you may get better overall connectivity with cellular.

 FAQ about Wi-Fi boosters and extenders for RVs